DanDobrick/stagehand/README.md

 # Stagehand

-Stagehand is a command-line tool to open applications and position windows based on recorded preferences.
+Stagehand is a WIP command-line tool to open applications and position windows based on recorded preferences.

 ## Quickstart